tpawlows/custom-workbench-images-examples/README.md

 ## Installation

-You can install all images at once or individually based on your needs.
+You can install all images at once or individually from the [`imagestreams`](./imagestreams) directory based on your needs.

 ### Install All Images